KarchinLab/2020plus/doc/quickstart.rst

 ----------

 The first step is to obtain the empirical null distribution for the random forest scores.
+The **empricial null distribution** relates the classifier score to a p-value.
 You can obtain an already computed file for this example.

 .. code-block:: bash